danielacraciun/re-telegram-bot/README.md

 # re-telegram-bot
-Real estate notifications telegram bot 🤖
+real estate (but not only) notifications telegram bot 🤖

 What it does?
 Defines actions which concern real estate ad properties: